 The exact causes of the disease are unknown, but the researchers note certain factors that may increase the risk of developing the disease.

-Of Age the Refers to the Possible Causes of Different types of cancer.
+Age refers to the possible causes of different types of cancer.

-With the associated changes Hormonal an imbalance of estrogen and progesterone may the BE a Potential a cause of cancer of the uterus the .
+Hormonal changes associated with an imbalance of estrogen and progesterone may be a potential cause of cancer of the uterus .
 Before menopause, the ovaries produce estrogen and progesterone, then the synthesis of hormones stops.
 But some women have estrogen production continues in the body.
 The increased amount of estrogen without progesterone increases the likelihood of cancer.

 Factors that affect the balance of hormones: